-Note that as for the standard command line, options appearing before any capture instance are global options.
+For the standard command line, options appearing before any capture instance are global options.
 Options appearing after a capture instance affect only that instance.

 8.10 Port Aggregation/Merging

 Using SolarCapture, the captured traffic from one or more interfaces - from the same or from different adapters can be aggregated into a single receive stream.
 Packets captured will be written to the same pcap file.